-The Truth About Michael J. Fox and Tracy Pollan's Inspiring 30-Year Love Story
+The Truth About Michael J. Fox and Tracy Pollan's Inspiring Love Story - E!
+Online

 Fox told Good Housekeeping in 2011 that he was "always grappling" with faith and spirituality.
 "If spirituality is that you're humble in the face of forces greater than you and you believe that those forces are more inclined toward being good than being bad, then I'm a spiritual person," he said.

-And though he hales from Edmonton, Alberta, Fox is happy to cheer on the New York Knicks and Rangers at Madison Square Garden, especially at games with son Sam.
+And though he hales from Edmonton, Alberta, in normal times Fox is happy to cheer on the New York Knicks and Rangers at Madison Square Garden, especially at games with son Sam.

 "Life is what you put into it and how much you take out of it," Fox told Good Housekeeping in 2011.
 "You put in more than is expected, and you take out less than you want.
 Everything is cause and effect.
 If you don't move, nothing will move with you, and nothing will move toward you.
 And so that involves risk and also resiliency.
 But I think I just really want my kids to enjoy life as much as I do."